marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/sql_scripts.md

 | --------------------- |
 | 0.40659340659340626   |

 #### 7. What is the successful delivery percentage for each runner?
+The successful delivery percentage was calculated by ratio of total number of delivered orders to total number of orders assigned.
+In this query, I used 'case when' to count the numbers of successful deliveries.
+I grouped the result by runner_id and the following are the results.

     SELECT runner_id,
            concat(